Mixing time of Metropolis chain based on random transposition walk converging to multivariate Ewens distribution: Introduction

 \section{Introduction}

-The connection between the symmetric group $S_n$ and the set of integer partitions of $n$ is widely known.
-The partition that a permutation $\sigma \in S_n$ corresponds to is simply given by its cycle structure.
-In fact this connection is the basis for the classical representation theory of $S_n$ (see e.g. \cite{FH}): the set of irreducible representations of $S_n$ are indexed by the set $\mathcal{P}_n$ of partitions of $n$.
+There is a well-known bijection between the set of partitions of $n$ and the conjugacy classes of the symmetric group $S_n$.
+The partition that a permutation $\sigma\in S_n$ corresponds to is simply given by its cycle structure.
+In fact this connection is the basis for the classical representation theory of $S_n$ (see, e.g., \cite{FH}): the set of irreducible representations of $S_n$ is indexed by the set $\mathcal{P}_n$ of partitions of~$n$.
 Since $S_n$ is finite, it can also be endowed with a probability space structure.
 The most natural measure on $S_n$ is thus the uniform measure, with each permutation getting a weight of $1/n!$.
-Sampling from this uniform measure is important for many statistical applications (\cite{PD}), such as testing independence of $n$ iid uniform random variables on an ordered set.
-Its intimate connection with card shuffling models has also generated a wonderful array of mathematics, most notably the determination of their mixing times (see for instance \cite{dovetail}, \cite{DiaconisShahshahani}, and \cite{Morris_L_reversal}).
+Sampling from this uniform measure is important for many statistical applications \cite{PD}, such as testing independence of $n$ i.i.d. uniform random variables on an ordered set.
+Its intimate connection with card shuffling models has also generated a wonderful array of mathematics, most notably the determination of their mixing times; see, for instance, \cite{dovetail,DiaconisShahshahani} and \cite{MorrisLreversal}.

-One of the most natural generalizations of the uniform measure on $S_n$ is a 1-parameter family of so-called multivariate Ewens distributions, named after Warren Ewens, who derived the partition function of this probability measure.
-It is defined by giving each permutation $\sigma$ a weight of $\alpha^{\ell(\sigma)}$, $\alpha > 0$, where $\ell(\sigma)$ is the number of cycles in $\sigma$; hence it can be viewed as an exponentially tilted family based on the uniform measure.
-The distribution was first applied to population genetics, in which it describes the distribution of frequencies of alleles in a sample of genes(\cite{Johnson} Chapter 41).
+One of the most natural generalizations of the uniform measure on $S_n$ is a \mbox{1-}parameter family of so-called multivariate Ewens distributions, named after Warren Ewens, who derived the partition function of this probability measure.
+It is defined by giving each permutation $\sigma$ a weight of $\alpha^{\ell(\sigma)}$, $\alpha> 0$, where $\ell (\sigma)$ is the number of cycles in $\sigma$; hence it can be viewed as an exponentially tilted family based on the uniform measure.
+The distribution was first applied to population genetics, in which it describes the distribution of frequencies of alleles in a sample of genes (\cite{Johnson}, Chapter~41).